What is yUML?

 Is't UML evil?

 UML is evil when you use it too much for your given project; it's easy to burn hours and hours doing UML stuff when you could be writing code or doing something more useful.
 Some projects use a lot of UML and that really helps them.

-Here at Engine Room we use UML sparingly; like scribbling it on napkins and whiteboards, or putting small fragments of UML in our documentation to help get a point across.
+Here at Pocketworks we use UML sparingly; like scribbling it on napkins and whiteboards, or putting small fragments of UML in our documentation to help get a point across.
 That's why we created yUML - it's perfect for that mindset :)